plotly/dash/packages/dash-html-components/README.md

 3. Run the dash layout you want to test

-        # Import dash_core_components to your layout, then run it:
+        # Import dash_html_components to your layout, then run it:
         $ python my_dash_layout.py

 #### Installing python package locally